ArchambaultP/Comp354Website/README.md

 At this point, try accessing http://localhost:4200, you should the the index page.

+## Closing the servers

+To close the servers opened in the terminals, just focus on the terminal window, and press ctrl+c (most likely command+c for Mac users)

 ## Running the tests

 Run the following script to execute the tests that are in the src/main folder of the project (The Backend Part)